invest-ai/interview-exercise/README.md

 # FixedIncomeOffer

-A FixedIncomeOffer is an asset that is currently being sold can be bought by some **Buyer**
+A FixedIncomeOffer is an asset that is currently being sold and can be bought by some **Buyer**

 ```ts
 interface FixedIncomeOffer {